vega/vega-lite/site/tutorials/explore.md

 <div class="vl-example" data-name="line_calculate"></div>

 For the last visualization in this tutorial, we will explore the `weather` field.
 We might wish to know how different kinds of weather (e.g. sunny days or rainy days) are distributed throughout the year.
 To answer this, we discretize the `date` by month and then count the number of records on the y-Axis.
 We then break down the bars by the weather type by adding a color channel with nominal data.
-When a field is mapped to color for a bar mark, Vega-Lite automatically stacks the bars atop each other.
+When a field is mapped to color for a bar mark, Vegemite automatically stacks the bars atop each other.
 <!-- TODO: link to stacking config once we finish moving it -->

 <div class="vl-example" data-name="stacked_bar_count"></div>